mathewsfluker/MIST4610Project2/README.md

 ## Tableau packaged workbook
-The packaged workbook containing the visualizations shown above is attached to this repository.
+The packaged workbook containing the visualizations are attached to the ELC Assignment.